AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

         ```

         This will force Ubuntu to relaunch and prompt you for a username and password.

+1. Finally, we recommend that you run the following command in Ubuntu terminal to ensure that the package index for `apt`, the native Ubuntu package manager, is up to date.

+    ```sh
+    sudo apt update
+    ```

+    Ubuntu may prompt you for your newly-created password when you run this command.
+    Again, when you type your password, no symbols will appear, as expected.

 ### Enable copy and paste